alwaysdata/documentation/content/advanced/migrations/2024-software-architecture.en.md

 $ ssh-keygen -R ssh-[account].alwaysdata.net
 ```

+### Errors following Migration

+1. `cannot open shared object file: No such file or directory`

+Updating certain system libraries requires recompilation of the code that uses them.
+The following libraries are affected:

+* `libtiff`

+Generally, these libraries are not used directly by applications but via dependencies (PHP extension, Python module, Ruby gem, etc.).
+Simply reinstall these dependencies on the new infrastructure to resolve the issue.

 ## Why Enforce a Migration?

 The main goal of architecture migrations is to update our servers to a more recent version of their operating system (Debian).
 These updates are essential for two reasons: